 What is the new medication for EMS in horses?

 Invokana® (canagliflozin) and Steglatro® (ertugliflozin) are prescription medications for EMS.
-There are in the drug class SGLT2 inhibitors – SGLT2i’s.
+They are in the drug class SGLT2 inhibitors – SGLT2i’s.
 SGLT2 is the sodium-glucose transporter 2, one of a family of cellular transporters which absorb sodium and glucose.

 SGLT2 is primarily located in the kidney and is responsible for reabsorbing glucose that is filtered out of the blood in the process of making urine.
 Normal urine does not contain any glucose.
 By blocking glucose uptake back into the blood, the burden on the pancreas to produce more insulin is reduced.

-Invokana® and Steglatro® look like effective medications for EMS in horses and ponies as described in these research papers:
+Invokana® and Steglatro® look like effective medications for EMS in horses and ponies, as described in these research papers:

 ……… once daily administration of the SGLT2 inhibitor canagliflozin corrected hyperglycemia, reduced insulin to normal or near normal levels, and was 100% effective in reversing or reducing abnormal fat pads and eliminating laminitis pain in horses with refractory hyperinsulinemia and laminitis.
 There were no drug refusals.
 The expected polyuria was noted, which was mild.
 Despite its effectiveness, increases in insulin were observed when concomitant PPID was not controlled or diet was liberalized.
 It is recommended that the core aspects of therapy–diet control, exercise when possible and adequate treatment of PPID– must also be maintained if using canagliflozin.
 Furthermore, since these modalities are often successful themselves, canagliflozin should be reserved for refractory cases.
 Further controlled trials to investigate canagliflozin pharmacokinetics, pharmacodynamics, efficacy, safety, and long-term use in horses are needed.